-NASLite-2 CDD does not need to be installed on a fixed disk like most operating systems.
-It boots directly from the CD-ROM and runs in 8MB of RAM Disk.
+NASLite-M2 does not need to be installed on a fixed disk like most operating systems.
+It can directly from the CD-ROM.
+A clean, formatted floppy disk is required and will be used to store the NASLite-M2 configuration settings.